jklibby/camera-calibration/readme.md

   --help                          Show this message and exit.
 ```

-The command below, will capture 10 single camera images for both the left camera and the right camera.
-It will then capture 10 paired images for both left camera and right camera.
-It will then use 10 images to calibration single camera, left and right.
-Then it will use 10 paired images to calibrate stereo cameras.
-After that it will display recitified images for the cameras.
-Then it will display Depth Maps with a wondow to calibrate hyperparameters.
+The `CONFIG_FILE` defined above for usage with main.py is required for using the CLI.
+Below is an example of the config file.

 ```
-python main.py --capture-single=10 --capture-paired=10 --calibrate-camera=10 --calibrate-stereo-camera=10 --stereo-depth=10
+cv_options:
+ resolution: #camera resolution
+  - 1920
+  - 1080
+ window_size: #display size
+  - 1280
+  - 720

+camera_capture:
+ left_cam_id: 0
+ right_cam_id: 1
+ # image count for single camera capture
+ image_count: 50
+ # image path for for storing single images
+ image_path: single_camera_images
+ # image count for stereo camera capture
+ stereo_images_path: stereo_camera_images
+ # image count for stereo camera capture
+ stereo_images_count: 50

+camera_calibration:
+# directories store intrinsic and extrinsic params
+ intrinsic_params_dir: intrinsic_dir
+ extrinsic_params_dir: extrinsic_dir
+# pattern size for checkerboard
+ pattern_size:
+  - 10 #n_rows of checkerboard
+  - 7 #nCols
+# size of one checkboard square
+ world_scaling: 1.5
+# error threshold for single and stereo calibration
+ single_calibration_error_threshold: 0.3
+ stereo_calibration_error_threshold: 0.7
+ #headless:
+ #  if headless mode (true) no GUI
+ #  If false, error_threshold is chosen interactively
+ headless: False

+validation:
+# pattern size for checkerboard
+ pattern_size:
+  - 10 # n_rows of checkerboard
+  - 7 # n_cols of checkerboard
 ```

+## Checkerboard
+It is best to use a checkbaoord which is printed or completely stuck to a hard surface.

+Using a heavier stock paper is better than using a normal paper as it tends to abosorb less moisture.

+Use a checkbaord pattern with different rows and columns.

 ## Capturing Images

-To calibrate a stereo system and generate depth maps, images must be captured from each camera separately and together at the same moment.
+To calibrate a stereo system and generate depth maps, images must be captured from each camera separately and then from a stereo camera.

+Make sure that the images captured cover the whole image or majority of the image.

+It is important to capture checkerboard patterns which are not fronto-planar, the checkerbaord should not be parallel to the image plane to achieve a good calibration.

+Keep the checkerboard as steady as possible and make sure that the pattern is visible completely.

 ### Single Camera Image Capture

-Single camera images will be stored in the `single_images` folder, within subdirectories `0` and `1`, referring to the left and right cameras respectively.
+Single camera images will be stored in the `image_path` folder, within subdirectories `0` and `1`, referring to the left and right cameras respectively.

 Once the window displaying the live feed from the camera pops up, press the space button and wait for the countdown to begin.
 At 0, the frame will be automatically stored.
 This allows ample time to orient the frame in different ways.